Posted on

 • 30-2033 SuckerBait.

-FM 21-10 Military Sanitation July 1945 | Explains how to deal with human waste, ticks, fleas, lice, rats, flys, grease, garbage, showering/bathing etc. As well as cooking cleanliness.
+FM 21-10 Military Sanitation July 1945 | Explains how to deal with human waste, ticks, fleas, lice, rats, flies, grease, garbage, showering/bathing, etc. As well as cooking cleanliness.

-FM 21-11 – First Aid for Soldiers April 1943 | Discusses basic first aid for soldiers including using the first aid packet/kits, splints, tourniquets, carrys, wounds etc.
+FM 21-11 – First Aid for Soldiers April 1943 | Discusses basic first aid for soldiers, including using the first aid packet/kits, splints, tourniquets, carrys, wounds, etc.

 FM 21-15 Individual Clothing and Equipment April 1945 – Describes how to pack equipment and take care of it.
 Including the M1928 pack and blanket roll, the M1936 Musette bag and the Horseshoe Roll, and the new M1945 upper pack and lower pack.
-Also describes where equipment should be located on the soldier.
+Also describes where the equipment should be located on the soldier.

-For an older version that describes equipment location see: FM 21-15, Aug 1941 Equipment, Clothing, and Tent Pitching Supplemental.
+For an older version that describes equipment location, see: FM 21-15, Aug 1941 Equipment, Clothing, and Tent Pitching Supplemental.

 FM 21-25 Elementary Map and Aerial Photograph Reading Aug 1944 | Basic information about maps, compasses, and aerial photos.

-For the older copy see: FM 21-25 Elementary Map and Aerial Photograph Reading April 1941
+For the older copy, see: FM 21-25 Elementary Map and Aerial Photograph Reading April 1941

 FM 21-22 Watermanship April 1944 | Describes swimming and stroking techniques.
 As well as how to swim through fire and fight off different animals like sharks.

-For sharks hit it on it’s nose.
-For swimming through fire when submerged look for dull areas as its less likely to have fire on the service.
+For sharks hit it on its nose.
+For swimming through fire when submerged, look for dull areas as it’s less likely to have fire on the service.
 Bright areas are likely to have fire on the surface.

-Covers how to board and use and operate life boats, storm boats, and M2 Assault Boat.
+Covers how to board and use, and operate life boats, storm boats, and M2 Assault Boat.

 FM 21-20 Physical Training March 1941 | Exercise techniques including stretches, movements (with and without arms), swimming, and physical contests.

 FM 21-40 Defense Against Chemical Attack May 1940 | Describes how to conduct a defense against a gas attack.
-Includes gas mask usage for calvary and infantry, dugout construction, and gas operation.
+Includes gas mask usage for cavalry and infantry, dugout construction, and gas operation.

-FM 21-75 Scouting, Patrolling, and Sniping Feb 1944 | Explains tactics and movement for scouting, patrolling and sniping.
-Includes map making, formations and conducting patrols in different kinds of enviroments such as open terrian, roads, jungle, snow.
+FM 21-75 Scouting, Patrolling, and Sniping Feb 1944 | Explains tactics and movement for scouting, patrolling, and sniping.
+Includes map making, formations, and conducting patrols in different kinds of environments such as open terrain, roads, jungle, and snow.

-FM 21-100 Soldiers Handbook Dec 1941 | Explains basic information of how to be a soldier.
+FM 21-100 Soldiers Handbook Dec 1941 | Explains basic information on how to be a soldier.
 Includes uniform care and wearing, saluting, equipment, manual of arms, squad movement and formation, scouting, orientation, messaging, and first aid.

-FM 22-5 Infantry Drill Regulations Aug 1941 | Describes marching, movement, and formations for different kinds of scenarios such as approach, skirmish, assault, motor and anti-aircraft employment.
+FM 22-5 Infantry Drill Regulations Aug 1941 | Describes marching, movement, and formations for different kinds of scenarios such as approach, skirmish, assault, motor, and anti-aircraft employment.

-FM 23-5 US Rfile Caliber 30 M1 Garand July 1940 | Describes the care, use, and training of the M1 Garand Rifle.
+FM 23-5 US Rifle Caliber 30 M1 Garand July 1940 | Describes the care, use, and training of the M1 Garand Rifle.

 An updated FM 23-5 from 1965 has better instructions and images for disassembly, cleaning, and repairing.